apichef/sarala-laravel/docs/guide/request.md

 ### Using Request

 This package comes with `ApiRequestAbstract` class.
 You **MUST** extend when you are implementing request classes.
-If not I will find you and I will kill you.
+Not doing so means that you will be unable to take advantage of this package.

 ```php
 use Sarala\Http\Requests\ApiRequestAbstract;